seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **CHARMIAN**
 Dissolve, thick cloud, and rain; that I may say,
-The gods themselves do weep!
+The gods themselves do weep! /

 **CLEOPATRA**
-This proves me base:
+/ This proves me base:
 If she first meet the curled Antony,
 He'll make demand of her, and spend that kiss
 Which is my heaven to have.
-Come, thou
-mortal wretch,
+Come, thou mortal wretch,

-*To an asp, which she applies to her breast*
+*\[To an asp, which she applies to her breast]*
 With thy sharp teeth this knot intrinsicate
 Of life at once untie: poor venomous fool
 Be angry, and dispatch.
 O, couldst thou speak,
 That I might hear thee call great Caesar ass
-Unpolicied!
+Unpolicied! /

 **CHARMIAN**
-O eastern star!
+/ O eastern star! /

 **CLEOPATRA**
-Peace, peace!
+/ Peace, peace!
 Dost thou not see my baby at my breast,
-That sucks the nurse asleep?
+That sucks the nurse asleep? /

 **CHARMIAN**
+/ O, break!
 O, break!
-O, break!

 **CLEOPATRA**
 As sweet as balm, as soft as air, as gentle,--
 O Antony!--Nay, I will take thee too.

-*Applying another asp to her arm*
+*\[Applying another asp to her arm]*

 What should I stay--

-*Dies*
+*\[Dies]*

 **CHARMIAN**
 In this vile world?
 So, fare thee well.